sethjensen1/end-point-blog/2023/04/avoiding-n-plus-one-queries-in-rails-apps.md

 SELECT "authors".* FROM "authors" WHERE "authors"."id" = 3
 ```

-This is a classic log example of N+1 queries.
+This is a classic example of N+1 queries.
 N being the number of books plus 1 explicit query to fetch all books.
 3 + 1 = 4 queries.

 With three books, it doesn't seem like a big deal, but imagine if we had a thousand?
 Making 1001 requests doesn't sound that efficient.